Patient safety is always our priority. Learn how we are Protecting Patients during COVID-19.

 - All immunizations take two weeks to reach optimum effectiveness, and some are given in series

 Step 2.
 Complete Form and Schedule an Appointment

 B. After form submission, you will be contacted by phone or email to schedule.
 (If you do not hear from a scheduler within 3 business days, call 734-764-8320.)
+Appointments will not be scheduled until the Travel Health Form with immunization records are received.
 If you need a physical for travel, schedule it separately.

 Step 4.
 At Your Visit

-Be sure to bring any health forms that you need to have completed.
+- Any health forms that you need to have completed

 If you need prescriptions or other products, allow time to visit the UHS Pharmacy.
 The Pharmacy sells the following non-prescription travel-related products:

 - Imodium AD ® caplets, generic, for diarrhea